MCT Oil vs Coconut Oil

 MCT Oil vs Coconut Oil: Risks and Considerations

 Coconut oil and MCT oil are both generally well-tolerated and safe for consumption when taken in moderate amounts.
-However, excessive consumption of coconut or MCT oil has been associated with diarrhea, bloating, cramping, and stomach discomfort.
+However, consuming too much coconut or MCT oil can cause diarrhea, bloating, cramping, and stomach discomfort.

 If you’d like to supplement with MCT oil due to its weight loss and ketogenic properties, begin by consuming one tablespoon (15ml) every day and increase as tolerated until the maximum daily dose of 4-7 tablespoons (60-100ml).
 You could also mix MCT oil into various beverages and foods, including tea, coffee, smoothies, sauces, soups, and hot cereals.